libvips/build-win32/latest/README.md

 CLEAN UP
 ========
-It is always good to clean up after yourself!
+It is always good to clean up after yourself.
+Be careful though, this command will delete the package you just created!
+You did upload it to your favorite server didn't you?
 	~/dev/vips-win32/7.24/clean.sh

 OTHER NOTES